Theophylline use while Breastfeeding

 Alternate Drugs to Consider

-1. National Heart, Lung, and Blood Institute, National Asthma Education and Prevention Program Asthma and Pregnancy Working Group.
-NAEPP expert panel report.
+National Heart, Lung, and Blood, Institute, et al. NAEPP expert panel report.
 Managing asthma during pregnancy: recommendations for pharmacologic treatment-2004 update.
-2004;1-57.
+2004:1-57. http://www

 CAS Registry Number